woocommerce/woocommerce-ios/README.md

 #### CocoaPods

 The woocommerce-ios project uses [CocoaPods](http://cocoapods.org/) to manage third party libraries.
-Third party libraries and resources managed by CocoaPods will be installed by the `rake dependencies` command above.
+Third party libraries and resources managed by CocoaPods will be installed by the `bundle exec pod install` command above.

 #### Peril